brian-peter-dickson/draft-dickson-dprive-adot-auth/draft-dickson-dprive-adot-auth.md

 This Internet Draft proposes a mechanism for DNS resolvers to discover support for TLS transport to authoritative DNS servers, to validate this indication of support, and to authenticate the TLS certificates involved.

+This requires that the name server _names_ are in a DNSSEC signed zone.

+This also requires that the delegation of the zone served is protected by {{?I-D.dickson-dnsop-ds-hack}}, since the NS names are the keys used for discovery of TLS transport support.

 FIXME

-This requires that the name server _names_ are in a DNSSEC signed zone.

-This also requires that the delegation of the zone served is protected by {{?I-D.dickson-dnsop-ds-hack}}, as the NS name is the key used for discovery of TLS transport support.

 --- middle